HSL-Zuid: Travel times

 Thalys reported that its trains would start using the line from December 2009, with Paris to Amsterdam journeys being 3 hours and 45 minutes and Brussels to Amsterdam journeys being 2 hours and 23 minutes, on account of a plan to gradually increase the line speed, with the same trains in June taking 3 hours and 18 minutes and 1 hour and 58 minutes.
 Nowadays trains travel from Paris and Brussels to Amsterdam in respectively 3 hours and 13 minutes and 1 hour and 44 minutes.

 Fares and tickets

 On the domestic Intercity Direct services (running from Amsterdam to Schiphol, Rotterdam and Breda) all regular Nederlandse Spoorwegen (NS) tickets are valid.
-A supplement (Dutch: toeslag) is required only for travel between Schiphol and Rotterdam.
-This costs €2.60 one-way in rush hour, and €1.56 outside rush hour.
+A supplement (Dutch: toeslag) is required only for domestic travel including the section between Schiphol and Rotterdam.
+This costs €3.00 one-way in rush hour, and €1.80 outside rush hour.
 Domestic tickets cannot be used on the international Thalys trains where reservations are mandatory.